Banana Crepes are filled with custard, bananas, and walnuts. The crepes and custard can be made ahead, so assembling is quick and easy!

 • Cook until the crepe is golden brown on bottom, 1–2 minutes, use an offset spatula to lift an edge of the crepe.
 Gently grab that edge and use your fingers and the spatula to flip the crepe to the other side.
 Cook until golden brown spots appear on the bottom, another 1–2 minutes.
 Remove to the prepared tray.
 Place a piece of parchment or wax paper on top of the crepe.

-• Repeat until all of the batter has been used.
-If crepes are cooking too quickly, reduce the temperature of the burner as needed.
+• Repeat until all the batter has been used.
+If crepes are cooking too quickly, reduce heat as needed.
 Increase the heat if they are taking longer than 1–2 minutes per side to cook.

 Custard